 Last month I gave a reading roundup post a first try.
-I’m going to give it another go this month.
+I’m going to give it another go for April.
 Last month my focus seemed to be on books related to French cuisine in the middle of the 20th century.
 This month most of the books fall into the category of cozy mysteries.

 A Cozy Mystery April: